codegourmet/marionette-selectable_list/README.md

 Derive your view from `Backbone.Marionette.SelectableList.CompositeView` instead of CompositeView.
 The same goes for ItemView.

-The ItemView will listen to the 'click' event on it's item.
-If a click is caught, the item will have the CSS class 'selected' set and an event 'selectable:select' will get fired by the CompositeListView.
+The ItemView will listen to the `click` event on it's item.
+If a click is caught, the item will have the CSS class `selected` set and an event `selectable:select` will get fired by the CompositeListView.

 NOTE: setup the parameter `selectable` in ItemView explanation below to make sure that clicks on your items will get caught (also, see TODO at the bottom of this document).